 If you or someone you know has experienced injustice due to their LGBTQ identity, there are many available resources to help you learn more and take action.
 Many of these can be found on the Center for Positive Aging’s resource list for older LGBTQ persons.

-In Georgia, Georgia Equality works to advance fairness, safety, and opportunity for Georgia’s lesbian, gay, bisexual, transgender, and allied communities through both a political advocacy organization and a foundation.
-Georgia Equality also posts a list of other organizations locally and nationally that support LGBTQ individuals and loved ones with everything from legal and political resources to peer support.
+In Georgia, the Equality Foundation of Georgia works to advance fairness, safety, and opportunity for Georgia’s lesbian, gay, bisexual, transgender, and allied communities through educational activities and voter registration as well as through the associated political advocacy organization Georgia Equality.
+Georgia Equality posts a list of other organizations locally and nationally that support LGBTQ individuals and loved ones with everything from legal and political resources to peer support.

 You can also visit The Southern Jewish Resource Network for Gender and Sexual Diversity (SOJOURN) to learn about inclusion of individuals across the entire spectrum of gender and sexual orientation in the Southeast and to engage in outreach and advocacy.

 What if I am trying to find fair and equal housing, medical care, or other services in my community?